abcnorio/nspawn-aiml/Readme.md

 ### ipv6

-Sometimes often one does not use or need ipv6.
-But it seems that systemd-networkd does not allow an easy removal of ipv6 although it should!
-Thus, just do either a
+One may not use or even need `ipv6`.
+But it seems that `systemd-networkd` does not allow an easy removal of `ipv6` although it should!
+Thus, just do either as noted

 ```bash
 echo 1 > /proc/sys/net/ipv6/conf/default/disable_ipv6